mephisto83/redquickbuilder/README.md

 - AR
     - All the previous code architecture would apply to AR apps also.
 ### UI Architecture Details
-React is used for all the implemented UIs, and will mostly likely be wedge into any eventual UIs.
+React is used for all the implemented UIs, and will mostly likely be wedged into any eventual UIs.
 But there is no reason why another framework/libray couldn't be substituted.

 - The current iterations of web apps generated with React come with:
     - redux